schaefer-dev/schaefer-dev.github.io/projects.md

 ### Master Thesis Project (Swift)

-My master thesis is written in the field of program synthesis which is a concept used to construct a program that solves a given formal specification automatically.
+My master thesis was written in the field of program synthesis which is a concept used to construct a program that solves a given formal specification automatically.
 My thesis aims to enhance existing approaches by allowing the use of higher-level semantics to be used as part of these specifications.
-This will hopefully not only decrease the risk of human-error in providing the intended formal specification but also simplify the process overall.
+This decreases not only the risk of human-error in providing the intended formal specification but also simplifies the process overall.
 My proposed algorithm is implemented entirely in object orriented Swift code.
-I may discuss details of my concept or implementation in a private conversation, however I would like to keep this website "spoiler-free" regarding the concent of my thesis until it is finished :)
+I may discuss details of my concept or implementation in a private conversation, however I would like to keep this website "spoiler-free" regarding the concent of my thesis until it is graded :)